gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Address...
 7B47H

 This routine is used by the Factor Evaluator to apply the "VDP" function.
-The register number operand, from zero to eight, is evaluated (7C08H) and added to RGOSAV to locate the corresponding register image in the Workspace Area.
+The register number operand, from zero to eight, is evaluated (7C08H) and added to [RG0SAV](#rg0sav) to locate the corresponding register image in the Workspace Area.
 The VDP register image is then read and placed in [DAC](#dac) as an integer (4FCFH).

 <a name="7b5ah"></a><a name="base"></a>

     Address...
 7B5AH

 This is the "BASE" statement handler.
 The VDP table number operand, from zero to nineteen, is evaluated (7C08H) followed by the base address operand (4C64H).
 After checking that the base address is less than 4000H (7BFEH) the VDP table number is used to locate the associated entry in the masking table at 7BA3H.
 The base address is ANDed with the mask and an "Illegal function call" error generated (475AH) if any illegal bits are set.
-The VDP table number is then added to TXTNAM to locate the current base address in the Workspace Area and the new base address placed there.
+The VDP table number is then added to [TXTNAM](#txtnam) to locate the current base address in the Workspace Area and the new base address placed there.
 The VDP table number is divided by five to determine which of the four screen modes the table belongs to.
 If this is the same as the current screen mode the new base address is also written to the VDP (7B99H).

 <a name="7b99h"></a>